mincong-h/java-examples/cli/README.md

-# Fake CLI
+# FakeCTL

-Fake CLI is a fake command-line interface for command line self training.
+FakeCTL is a fake command-line interface for command line self training.
+It consists 2 parts: Fake Launcher, a Java application for different command line usages; `fakectl`, a bash script to interact with Fake Launcher.

 ## Synopsis